rifaaQ/cmsc674/README.md

-# LLM Arrtribution
+# LLM Attribution

-This project contains code for testing BM25 related stuff and the best embeddigng method used for llm attribution.
+This project contains code for testing BM25-related stuff and the best embeddigng settings used for llm attribution.

 ## Demo